 Starting with the planning stage: before the start of induction, the appropriate body will check that an induction has been designed with fidelity to the ECF.

-Review point 1: one week before the end of term one the appropriate body will check implementation of the school's plans.
+Review point 1: before the end of term 3, the Appropriate Body will check the implementation of the school's plans for Year 1 and the planned programme for Year 2.